 Five P Venture

 Ethically Made Principles

-The best part of Five P Venture’s ethical principles is that they were built in from the beginning.
+The best part of Five P Venture is that ethical production was built in from the beginning.
 They started the company with the priority of providing a “sustainable way of living” to local hand loomed artisans and others practicing textile heritage.
 They work with the community to build their initiatives and provide more work to a wider range of artisans.
+They are more than just a textile company, they are a pillar of the community.

+Five P Venture